datatrails/datatrails-samples/archivist_samples/software_bill_of_materials/README.md

 ### Making a release

-When a new official release is issued, update the version history in RKVST with `SoftwarePackage.release()`:
+When a new official release is issued, update the version history in DataTrails with `SoftwarePackage.release()`:

 ```python
 # Assume Archivist connection already initialized in `arch`